BattModels/ArtemisUsers/index.md

 ## Support

-If you encounter an issue using Arjuna, please [open an issue][issue] and let us know.
+If you encounter an issue using Artemis, please [open an issue][issue] and let us know.
 We will do our best to get it sorted out.
 Be sure to checkout our [Getting Started](./getting_started/index.md) guide for help with common tasks.

 ## Acknowledgement in Publications

-All publications resulting from the usage of Arjuna should include an acknowledgement.
+All publications resulting from the usage of Artemis should include an acknowledgement.
 We recommend the following text:

-> The computational portion of this work was performed on the Arjuna computer
+> The computational portion of this work was performed on the Artemis computer
 > cluster, which was funded through Carnegie Mellon College of Engineering and
 > the departments of Mechanical Engineering, Electrical and Computer Engineering
 > and Chemical Engineering.